HaHa421/sqlx-rqlite/README.md

 ## Install

-You need to have rqlite installed on your system.
+You need to have access to an rqlite node.
+Instructions for installing rqlite are available at https://rqlite.io

 ## Usage